simpyparveen/securityblog/index.md

-## Welcome to Security World
+### Threat Modeling: Designing for Security
 Threat Modelling is a structured process through which IT pros can identify serious threats and vulnerability, quantify seriousness and prioritize techniques to mitigate attack & protect IT resources.

-### Threat Modeling: Designing for Security

 # Threat model should must fulfill following questions: